Crystalwarrior/KFO-Server/README.md

 * Install the latest version of Python. **Python 2 will not work**, as tsuserver3 depends on async/await, which can only be found on Python 3.5 and newer.
   - If your system supports it, it is recommended that you use a separate virtual environment, such as [Anaconda](https://www.continuum.io/downloads) for Windows, or [virtualenv](https://virtualenv.pypa.io/en/stable/) for everyone else (it runs itself using Python).
+  - If prompted during the installation to add `python` as a PATH environment variable, accept this option.
 * Open Command Prompt or your terminal, and change to the directory where you downloaded tsuserver3 to.
 You can do this in two ways:
   - Go up one folder above the tsuserver3 folder, Shift + right click the tsuserver3 folder, and click `Open command window here`.
 This is the easiest method.
-  - Copy the path of the tsuserver3 folder, open the terminal, and type in `cd "[paste here]"`, excluding the brackes, but including the quotation marks if the path contains spaces.
+  - Copy the path of the tsuserver3 folder, open the terminal, and type in `cd "[paste here]"`, excluding the brackets, but including the quotation marks if the path contains spaces.
 * To install PyYAML and dependencies, type in the following:
   ```bash
   python -m pip install --user -r requirements.txt